zirrostig/vim-smart-swap/README.md

 vim-smart-swap
 ==============

-Handles vim swap files in a inteligent way
+Handles vim swap files in a intelligent way